$S$, $P$ and $D$-wave resonance contributions to $B_{(s)} \to \eta_c(1S,2S) K\pi$ decays in the perturbative QCD approach: Framework

 with

-where the first part in Eq.~(\ref{eq:lass}) is an empirical term from inelastic scattering and the second term is the resonant contribution with a phase factor to retain unitarity.
-Here $m_0$ and $\Gamma_0$ are the pole mass and width of the $K^*_0(1430)$ state.
-The $|\overrightarrow{p_1}|$ is the momentum vector of the resonance decay product measured in the resonance rest frame, and $|\overrightarrow{p_0}|$ is the value of $|\overrightarrow{p_1}|$ when $\omega=m_{K^*}$.
-The parameters $a=(3.1\pm 1.0) {\rm GeV^{-1}}$ and $r=(7.0\pm 2.4) {\rm GeV^{-1}}$ are the scattering length and the effective range~\cite{epjc78-1019} respectively, which depend on the production mechanism.
-The slowly varying part (the first term of the Eq.~(\ref{eq:lass})) is not well modelled at high masses and it is set to be zero for $m(K\pi)$ values above 1.7 GeV~\cite{epjc78-1019}.
-While for the $K_0^*(1950)^0$, we use the relativistic BW line shape to parameterize the time-like form factors $F_S(\omega^2)$, which is adopted in the experimental data analyses~\cite{epjc78-1019}.
+where the first term in Eq.~(\ref{eq:lass}) is an empirical term from the elastic kaon-pion scattering and the second term is the resonant contribution with a phase factor to retain unitarity.
+Here $m_0$ and $\Gamma_0$ are the pole mass and width of the $K^*_0(1430)$ state. $|\overrightarrow{p_1}|$ is the momentum vector of the resonance decay product measured in the resonance rest frame, and $|\overrightarrow{p_0}|$ is the value of $|\overrightarrow{p_1}|$ when $\omega=m_{K^*}$.
+The parameters $a=(3.1\pm 1.0)~{\rm GeV^{-1}}$ and $r=(7.0\pm 2.4)~{\rm GeV^{-1}}$ are the scattering length and effective range~\cite{epjc78-1019}, respectively, which are universal in application to the description of different processes involving the kaon-pion pair.
+The slowly varying part [the first term in the Eq.~(\ref{eq:lass})] is not well modeled at high masses and it is set to zero for $m(K\pi)$ values above 1.7 GeV~\cite{epjc78-1019}.
+For the $K_0^*(1950)^0$, we use the relativistic BW line shape to parametrize the time-like form factors $F_S(\omega^2)$, which is adopted in the experimental data analyses~\cite{epjc78-1019}.

 The $P$-wave kaon-pion DAs related to both longitudinal and transverse polarizations have been studied in Ref.~\cite{1907-10422}.
-In this work, we only consider the longitudinal contributions, the explicit expressions are listed as follows,
+In quasi-two-body $B \to \eta_c K^*(892)^0\to \eta_c K\pi$ decay, the vector meson $K^*(892)$ should be completely polarized in the longitudinal direction due to the angular momentum conservation requirement.
+The explicit expressions of the $P$-wave kaon-pion DAs associated with longitudinal polarization are listed as follows,

-The various twists DAs in Eq.~(\ref{eq:pwavekpi}) can be expanded in terms of the Gegenbauer polynomials:
+The DAs of various twists in Eq.~(\ref{eq:pwavekpi}) can be expanded in terms of the Gegenbauer polynomials: